bcanfield/shadcn-registry-starter/README.md

 npm run build:registry
 ```

-This command runs the `build-registry.mts` script, which processes the registry files (`registry-examples.ts`, `registry-ui.ts`, etc.), transforming each entry into a JSON file according to the **ShadCN registry schema**.
+This command runs the `build-registry.mts` script, which processes the registry files (`registry-examples.ts`, `registry-ui.ts`, etc.), transforming each entry into a JSON file according to the **Shadcn registry schema**.
 These JSON files are placed in the `public/r/` directory.

-The **public registry** files in `public/r/` are then accessible by the ShadCN CLI for users to install the components.
+The **public registry** files in `public/r/` are then accessible by the Shadcn CLI for users to install the components.

 > Note: A `__registry__ ` directory is also generated that exports the `Index` object, which is simply a record of the registry's components.
 This imported into a couple places to look up a registry component by name, to then grab the relevant files, dependencies, etc.